microsoft/playwright/docs/src/api/params.md

 - `recordHar` <[Object]>
   - `omitContent` ?<[boolean]> Optional setting to control whether to omit request content from the HAR.
 Defaults to `false`.
 Deprecated, use `content` policy instead.
   - `content` ?<[HarContentPolicy]<"omit"|"embed"|"attach">> Optional setting to control resource content management.
 If `omit` is specified, content is not persisted.
-If `attach` is specified, resources are persistet as separate files and all of these files are archived along with the HAR file.
-Defaults to `embed`, which stores content inline the HAR file as per HAR specification.
+If `attach` is specified, resources are persistet as separate files or entries in the ZIP archive.
+If `embed` is specified, content is stored inline the HAR file as per HAR specification.
+Defaults to `attach` for `.zip` output files and to `embed` for all other file extensions.
   - `path` <[path]> Path on the filesystem to write the HAR file to.
-If the file name ends with `.zip`, `attach` mode is used by default.
+If the file name ends with `.zip`, `content: 'attach'` is used by default.
   - `mode` ?<[HarMode]<"full"|"minimal">> When set to `minimal`, only record information necessary for routing from HAR.
 This omits sizes, timing, page, cookies, security and other types of HAR information that are not used when replaying from HAR.
 Defaults to `full`.
   - `urlFilter` ?<[string]|[RegExp]> A glob or regex pattern to filter requests that are stored in the HAR.
 When a [`option: baseURL`] via the context options was provided and the passed URL is a path, it gets merged via the [`new URL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) constructor.